Advocacy – someone to speak on your behalf

 Finding an advocate

-The Scottish Independent Advocacy Alliance offers independent advocacy support to any vulnerable person.
+You can use the Scottish Independent Advocacy Alliance's Find an Advocate tool to find out what independent advocacy is available in your local area.
 Call 0131 510 9410.
 You can also email enquiry@siaa.org.uk.

 Benefits